GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/networking/helm/autoneg/README.md

     # delete release specifying release name from the previous command output.
 Note that can take a few minutes before all K8s resources are fully deleted.
     helm delete [release_name]

-     # switch the context to the main cluster
+     # switch the context to the cluster that contains the configs for load balancing resources
     gcloud container clusters get-credentials [CLUSTER NAME] --zone=[CLUSTER ZONE]

     # list Helm releases to obtain release name